hezhizheng/thorium-win-upgrade/readme.md

   "app": {
     "local_chrome_path": "D:\\test1107\\thorium"
     ,"proxy_url": ""
+    ,"type": ""
     ,"lang": "en-US"
   }
 }
 - proxy_url： Download the proxy.
 Check the latest version and download.
 You may need to bypass the firewall.
 If the program throws an error, please try to use the proxy (http://127.0.0.1:7890) to solve the problem.
 (If you do not use a proxy, you do not need to configure this item, or set it to empty. string).
 - local_chrome_path：Local thorium installation path
+- type：specifies the version type you want to download, supporting "AVX2", "AVX", "SSE3", or "SSE4".
+If this parameter is set, the program will automatically download the corresponding version type.
+If left empty, the program will prompt you to select the appropriate type to download when it runs.
 - lang：Supported languages zh-CN or en-US
 ```